dramaqa/dramaqa.github.io/3_workshop2020.md

   <li>Novel tasks about video understanding and challenge dataset</li>

   <br><p>
   This workshop will invite leading researchers from various fields.
-We encourage submissions of papers as <b><i>extended abstracts of 4 pages in ECCV format</i></b>.
-Accepted submissions and challenge winner and runner up teams will be invited to present their work at the workshop.
+Details of submission instruction will be anounced soon.
   </p>
 </div> <br />